QUBIS Innovation Fund (SEIS)

 QUBIS is an established institution, with more than three decades of experience in commercialising technology and supporting early-stage companies.
 In this time, it has had several successes, including three IPOs and ranking as the top institution for entrepreneurial impact two years running – past performance is not a guide to the future.

-This reputation has helped QUBIS secure valuable industry connections, including becoming the lead partner for NxNW.
-This arrangement provides exclusive deal flow from universities across the UK and offers access to non-dilutive grant funding through Innovate UK.
+This reputation has helped QUBIS secure valuable industry connections, including becoming the lead partner for NxNW and forming a close relationship with Innovate UK.
+This arrangement provides exclusive ‘first-look’ deal flow from universities and accelerators across the UK as well as access to non-dilutive funding through Innovate UK’s grant schemes.

 - Target return